Undesirable Biases in NLP: Addressing Challenges of Measurement: Measuring Bias as an Unobservable Concept

 Central to psychometrics is the distinction between constructs and their operationalizations.
 Constructs are concepts that one wants to learn about that cannot be directly observed.
 Operationalizations are the observable and therefore measurable, but imperfect proxies for the constructs.
 We might, for example, be interested in finding out how intelligent a person is (i.e., the construct of interest is intelligence).
-If we ask the person to do an IQ test, our operationalization for the person’s intelligence is their IQ test score.
-Similarly, we can view bias measure scores as the operationalizations of the model bias, which is the unobservable construct.
-For examples of bias measures and how they relate to the constructs of data bias and model bias, see Figure \ref{fig:example_construct_operationalization}.
+If we ask the person to do an IQ test, we operationalized intelligence as an IQ test (i.e., the IQ test is our imperfect proxy for intelligence -- the construct we want to measure).
+Similarly, we can utilize bias measures as operationalizations of the model bias, which is the unobservable construct.

-Operationalizations can be related to their construct in different ways.
-For example, a bias measure might be excellent at distinguishing between different levels of bias, but only if the model is strongly biased.
-In that case, the operationalization would only be informative about a certain range of the construct (e.g., high to extremely high model bias), and different operationalizations would be required for other ranges.
-As an analogy, we could ask school children to calculate the factorials 8!, 9!, and 10!.
-The number of factorials they calculate correctly helps us evaluate the abilities of children that are highly proficient at mathematics (whether they answer 1, 2, or 3 of them correctly is indicative of their math abilities), but not between children of low or medium proficiency (who will all, most likely, calculate none correctly).
+In choosing a particular operationalization for a construct we make assumptions about the construct.
+These assumptions strongly influence how we interpret the results of the chosen measure.
+For instance, many measures that have been proposed to assess the gender bias of a model simplify gender to a binary distinction \shortcite{dev_harms_2021}.
+Such measures only allow for restrictive conclusions about gender bias in the assessed model, and these limitations need to be communicated clearly.\footnote{In fact, the use of binary measures of gender is in itself potentially harmful, as it adds to the lack of recognition of other genders \shortcite{dev_harms_2021}.}